hoops-doggit/Third-Person-Camera-Demo-Project/README.md

 # Third-Person-Camera-Example Demo Project
-An easily extendable third person camera system built in Unity.
+An easily extendable third person camera system built for use in Unity.

 Includes a basic game world to demonstrate different features.